-We’ve written in the past how policy changes at Freddie Mac and Fannie Mae have made conventional home loans more competitive with FHA loans, especially when it comes to down payments.
+Summary: We’ve written in the past how policy changes at Freddie Mac and Fannie Mae have made conventional home loans more competitive with FHA loans, especially when it comes to down payments.
+In this article, we’ll explain why conventional loans may be a more popular option among homebuyers in Washington and across the nation.

 We’ll get back to the down payment trends in a moment.
 But first, a quick “lingo” lesson: